The most popular NBA logos and brands

 Los Angeles Lakers

 The Los Angeles Lakers began as a basketball team from Minneapolis, Minnesota, with the first emblem featuring the silhouette of their region.
 After moving to California in the 1960s, the team changed its look, adopting a blue-and-white wordmark as its emblem.
-The predecessor to the modern emblem was the image of the first Lakers badge in 1967, a yellow basketball.
+The predecessor to the modern emblem was the first Lakers badge, introduced in 1967: a yellow basketball.
 The modern version differed from the darker, muted shades of the corporate colors.
 Changes to the emblem occurred in 1976, when the colors were made brighter and more saturated.
 The modern version was developed in 2001.
 All shades were redesigned, allowing us to create a perfect yellow-purple palette that made the sign the most recognizable.
-The ball has acquired a rich yellow color; its lines and the word marking on the front side of the image – the full name of the team is made in a deep purple shade.
-The text is set in a right-slant, symbolizing the speed of the game and the dynamics of movement.
+The ball has acquired a rich yellow color; its lines and the word marking on the front side of the image – the full name of the team are made in a deep purple shade.
+The text is set at a right slant, symbolizing the speed of the game and the dynamics of movement.
 To enhance this effect, short dashes of different sizes are made to the left of each element of the letters of the word Lakers.

 Boston Celtics

 The modern logo of the American basketball team, the Boston Celtics, founded in 1946, is in a very attractive form, made possible by the personality of its cunning character.
 The appearance of the laughing leprechaun in the early 1950s was a tribute to Boston’s large Irish diaspora.
 This was the basis for the team’s name, which translates to “Celts.”
 The green background filling the circle, in front of which a character with a pipe in his mouth and spinning a basketball on his index finger is depicted, was chosen to commemorate the club’s history, whose first emblem was a green circle with a shamrock.
-The modern version of the emblem was installed in 1996 in honor of the club’s 50th anniversary.
+The modern version of the emblem was installed in 1996 to commemorate the club’s 50th anniversary.
 It uses gold, black, and brown colors in addition to green and white.
-To commemorate its successful past, the brand uses the image of a green shamrock on the hat and clothing of a leprechaun.
+To commemorate its successful past, the brand uses the image of a green shamrock on a leprechaun’s hat and clothing.
 The ball and his walking stick are brown.
 The club’s full name is written in white paint on a green circle behind the character.
 All elements are balanced and refined, giving the logo a flawless, professional look and showcasing the club’s core values, traditions, and roots.

 Miami Heat